What we will cover in this guide

 Selling the property at the end of the mortgage term

 This is the most common solution.
-When the mortgage term comes to an end, the landlord will sell the property to pay off the loan, and the additional value in the property gained through inflation will be retained by the landlord as return on the investment, on top of the profits already made from the surplus in rent over the years.
+When the mortgage term comes to an end, the landlord will sell the property to pay off the loan.
+Then the additional value in the property, gained through inflation, will be retained by the landlord as a return on.
+This will be on top of the profits already made from the surplus in rent over the years.

-Landlords will often invest in a repayment vehicle fund, with the plan being for the fund to grow in value sufficiently within the duration of the mortgage to cover the loan amount on the redemption date.
-This means the landlord will retain unencumbered ownership of the property for further ongoing rental income.
+Landlords will often invest in a repayment vehicle fund, with the idea being that the fund will grow in value during the mortgage period.
+This will then cover the loan amount on the redemption date, meaning that the landlord will retain unencumbered ownership of the property for further ongoing rental income.